daquino/liquify/README.md

 ```

 ### Building
 The project requires JDK 1.6+ and Gradle as the build tool.
-I've included the gradle wrapper command for this project.
+I've included a gradle wrapper command for this project.
-For those who haven't used gradle, it will download gradle to your machine and proxy gradle commands to the version of
+For those who haven't used gradle, the gradle wrapper will download gradle to your machine and proxy gradle commands to the version of
 gradle it downloads; so, you don't have to find gradle and install it yourself.
 You can just run gradle wrapper command
 ```./gradlew dist``` and it will do the rest for you.
 The __dist__ task will create a build/distributions directory with a liquify*.zip file containing all you need to use